cdrummey216/whoami/whoami.md

 ### How do I forgive yesterday's self/someone else?

 Time separates today and yesterday.
-And I only travel in one direction.
-So I will move on, always.
-Because I live life in one direction.
+And perception is sequential, it travels in one direction.
+So I will move on, always because we must live life in one direction.

 ### How should today's self/I live?